The 4 Best Small Printers of 2025

 3. Best Small Laser Printer

 If you only need to print a return label once in a blue moon, get the Brother HL-L2460DW or one of its variants.
 While this is by far the largest and heaviest printer on our list, it's quite compact compared to most laser printers, making it a great option for people in small apartments or dorm rooms.
-It's a monochrome print-only unit, so you can't print in color or scan anything, but there's also no risk of clogging, making it the best small home printer we've tested.
+It's a monochrome print-only unit, so you can't print in color or scan anything, but there's also no risk of clogging.
 It prints quickly at up to 32 pages per minute, and with a page yield of around 1,300 prints, you won't have to replace the toner often unless you have a large print load.

-The toner cartridge is relatively cheap, and the drum is in the cartridge, which makes maintenance easier; however, this can also be an inconvenience if the drum gets damaged while there's still toner left, as you would have to discard the remaining toner.
-The major pain point is its out-of-the-box print quality.
-You can fix this by changing some settings on the printer; see our review for more details.
+The toner cartridge is relatively cheap; just remember that you'll have to spend extra to replace the drum since it's a separate unit.
+The major pain point is its out-of-the-box print quality, though you can fix it by changing some settings; see our review for more details.
 There are many variants that scale features up or down depending on your needs and price point.
 For cheaper options, the Brother HL-L2405W loses duplex printing but maintains wireless connectivity, whereas the Brother HL-L2400D loses wireless connectivity but maintains duplex printing and most of the printing speed.

 4. Best Compact Photo Printer

 Let's say you're looking for a way to capture the moment at a special event and print small photos on the go; for this use case, get the Polaroid Hi-Print Generation 2, our choice for the best compact printer for photo printing.
 Given its small size and lightweight, it's eminently portable, so you can easily throw it in a bag or purse for a night out.
-However, it's important to adjust your expectations regarding its photo quality; photos are nicely detailed, but the color and print quality can't match other portable (albeit larger) inkjet printers, like the Canon PIXMA TR150.
+However, it's important to adjust your expectations regarding its photo quality; photos are nicely detailed, but the color and print quality can't match other portable (albeit larger) inkjet printers.
 Still, for its niche use, this printer is the best.

 Notable Mentions